Aliases for STAT1 Gene

 Previous GeneCards Identifiers for STAT1 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
-This protein can be activated by various ligands including interferon-alpha, interferon-gamma, EGF, PDGF and IL6.
+The protein encoded by this gene can be activated by various ligands including interferon-alpha, interferon-gamma, EGF, PDGF and IL6.
 This protein mediates the expression of a variety of genes, which is thought to be important for cell viability in response to different cell stimuli and pathogens.
-Two alternatively spliced transcript variants encoding distinct isoforms have been described. [provided by RefSeq, Jul 2008]
+The protein plays an important role in immune responses to viral, fungal and mycobacterial pathogens.
+Mutations in this gene are associated with Immunodeficiency 31B, 31A, and 31C. [provided by RefSeq, Jun 2020]

 GeneCards Summary for STAT1 Gene

 STAT1 (Signal Transducer And Activator Of Transcription 1) is a Protein Coding gene.
-Diseases associated with STAT1 include Immunodeficiency 31C and Immunodeficiency 31A.
-Among its related pathways are FGFR1 mutant receptor activation and Th1 Differentiation Pathway.
+Diseases associated with STAT1 include Immunodeficiency 31B and Immunodeficiency 31C.
+Among its related pathways are Immune response IL-23 signaling pathway and IL-6 signaling pathway.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein homodimerization activity.
 An important paralog of this gene is STAT4.

 UniProtKB/Swiss-Prot Summary for STAT1 Gene